 Throughout the lot process you will apply the diamond model.
-Here you switch between two modes: the divergent mode, which is all about opening up possibilities by exploring and suspending judgement and the convergent mode, where you evaluate the gathered information and make selections and decisions.
+Here you switch between (2) IDEATE phase: open up the solution space through ideating solutions ideas (a lot of two modes: the divergent mode, which is all about opening up possibilities by exploring them!) and converge by prototyping, testing and iterating the most promising and suspending judgement and the convergent mode, where you evaluate the gathered solution ideas. information and make selections and decisions.